ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Possible values:

-- `enable ` — Enables short-circuit function evaluation for functions that are suitable for it (can throw or computationally heavy).
+- `enable` — Enables short-circuit function evaluation for functions that are suitable for it (can throw an exception or computationally heavy).
 - `force_enable` — Enables short-circuit function evaluation for all functions.
 - `disable` — Disables short-circuit function evaluation.